Assessing the potential of LIGO-India in resolving the Hubble tension: Results

 The overall probability of detecting a source depends on how the source’s apparent magnitude diminishes over the specific number of tiles, making precise localization a tedious task.
-When focusing only on the tile with the maximum probability of detecting a source, the cumulative probabilities of all sources show a significant improvement with the inclusion of LIGO-India compared to its exclusion from the network, as evidenced by the first panel of Fig.~\ref{fig:gwemopt_results1}.
-In this scenario, LIGO-India’s inclusion results in approximately twice the number of sources with better localizations compared to scenarios without LIGO-India, as shown in Table~\ref{table:results_dutycycle_maxtileprob}.
+When focusing only on the tile with the highest probability of detecting a source, the cumulative probabilities of all sources show a significant improvement with the inclusion of LIGO-India compared to its exclusion from the network, as evidenced by the first panel of Fig.~\ref{fig:gwemopt_results1}.
+In this scenario, the inclusion of LIGO-India results in approximately twice the number of sources with better localizations compared to scenarios without LIGO-India, as shown in Table~\ref{table:results_dutycycle_maxtileprob}.
 This improvement becomes even more pronounced when LIGO-India operates alongside the other two LIGO detectors and Virgo at 70\% and 50\% duty cycles, yielding an overall improvement by a factor of three to five.

-When all tiles are considered until the source’s apparent magnitude falls below the limiting magnitude, the total number of localized sources significantly improves compared to the scenario where only one tile is considered, as shown in the second panel of Fig.~\ref{fig:gwemopt_results1} and Table~\ref{table:results_dutycycle_summedprob}.
+When all tiles are considered until the source’s apparent magnitude falls below the limiting magnitude, the total number of localized sources improves significantly compared to the scenario in which only one tile is considered, as shown in the second panel of Fig.~\ref{fig:gwemopt_results1} and Table~\ref{table:results_dutycycle_summedprob}.